Faustin-king/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2.white script that prints the effective username of the current user.

 3.white a script that prints all the group the current user is part of.

+4.Write a script that changes the owner of the file hello to the user betty